5F8575tree/wp-nlp/README.md

 After dependencies have been installed, the following steps are required to get the project up and running:

 Dev Mode:
->  Run `npm run dev` to start the development server
+>  Run `npm run dev` to start the development mode
+>  Run 'npm serve' to start the node express server in a separate console

 Prod Build:
 >  Run `npm run build` to start the production build